Azure/azureml-assets/assets/models/system/distilbert-base-uncased/description.md

 The DistilBERT base model (uncased) is a distilled version of the BERT base model that is smaller and faster than BERT.
 It was introduced in a specific paper and the code for creating the model can be found on a specific webpage.
 The model is uncased so it doesn't differentiate between lower and upper case letters in the English language.
 DistilBERT is considered a transformers model that was pretrained on the same corpus in a self-supervised fashion using the BERT base model as a teacher.
+The training process involved three objectives:

+1. Distillation loss: The model was trained to produce similar probability distributions as the BERT base model.
+2. Masked Language Modeling (MLM): The model masked 15% of the words in a sentence, then predicted those masked words after processing the entire sentence.
+This bidirectional approach allows the model to learn contextual information.
+3. Cosine embedding loss: The model was also trained to generate hidden states that closely match those of the BERT base model.
-The model was pretrained using the distillation loss, masked language modeling, and cosine embedding loss objectives.
-The intended use of the model is to be fine-tuned on downstream tasks like sequence classification, token classification, and question answering, but not text generation.
+DistilBERT's design results in it learning similar language representations as the BERT base model but with improved inference speed and efficiency.
+It's suitable for various tasks, such as masked language modeling and next sentence prediction, but its primary use is fine-tuning on downstream tasks.
+It's particularly well-suited for tasks like sequence classification, token classification, and question answering, where the entire sentence (possibly masked) is used for decision-making.

 <br>Please Note: This model accepts masks in `[mask]` format.
 See Sample input for reference.
 > The above summary was generated using ChatGPT.
 Review the <a href="https://huggingface.co/distilbert-base-uncased" target="_blank">original model card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

+### Training procedure
+Preprocessing
+The texts are lowercased and tokenized using WordPiece and a vocabulary size of 30,000.
+The inputs of the model are then of the form:

+[CLS] Sentence A [SEP] Sentence B [SEP]

+With probability 0.5, sentence A and sentence B correspond to two consecutive sentences in the original corpus and in the other cases, it's another random sentence in the corpus.
+Note that what is considered a sentence here is a consecutive span of text usually longer than a single sentence.
+The only constrain is that the result with the two "sentences" has a combined length of less than 512 tokens.

+The details of the masking procedure for each sentence are the following:

+15% of the tokens are masked.
+In 80% of the cases, the masked tokens are replaced by [MASK].
+In 10% of the cases, the masked tokens are replaced by a random token (different) from the one they replace.
+In the 10% remaining cases, the masked tokens are left as is.
+Pretraining
+The model was trained on 8 16 GB V100 for 90 hours.
+See the training code for all hyperparameters details.

+### Evaluation results
+When fine-tuned on downstream tasks, this model achieves the following results:

+Glue test results:

+Task	MNLI	QQP	    QNLI	SST-2	CoLA	STS-B	MRPC	RTE
+        82.2	88.5	89.2	91.3	51.3	85.8	87.5	59.9

 ### Inference samples